tlahin/roger_skyline_1/README.md

 # Installing Virtual Machine

-  I choce Debian since I used it in INIT aswell.
+  I chose Debian since I used it in INIT aswell.

   First task was to set 8 GB of disk size to the VM and atleast one partition to be 4.2 GB